svenluijten/file-config/README.md

 > **NOTE:** It is up to the developer to make sure this value should immediately be persisted, this package is "destructive" by default.

+## Writing your own driver
+You may want to use a file format for your configuration that's not (yet) included in this package.
+Thankfully, writing a driver is as straightforward as turning your file's contents into a PHP array.

+To create a driver, make a class that implements the `\Sven\FileConfig\Drivers\Driver` interface.
+After that, add 2 methods to your class: `import` and `export`.
+The `import` method will receive the contents of the file as an argument, and it's up to you to return a PHP arrayhere .
+The `export` method is the exact reverse: it receives a regular PHP array, and you should ensure it's turned back into your desired file format again.
+To see how this works in more detail, take a look at [the `json` driver](src/Drivers/Json.php).

 ## Contributing
 All contributions (pull requests, issues and feature requests) are